clwiseman/letsgopokemon/README.md

 # updating folder structure

 If changes are made to the folder structure, update `gqlgen.yml` to ensure schema generation is still pointing to the correct files.

+# to run locally

+To start GraphQL playground locally:

+`go run ./server.go`

+It can be accessed on `http://localhost:8080`